Thunderbottom/UltimateBrowserProject/app/src/main/assets/UltimateBrowserProject_introduction_en.md

 Since AdBlock maybe cause some websites display error, you can add them to `Setting/AdBlock/Whitelist`.

+## Readability:

+UltimateBrowserProject supports Readability mode but it needs the __Readability API Token__.

+To get the token you should go to [Readability Developer APIs](https://www.readability.com/developers/api "Readability Developer APIs") and set it in `Setting/Readability/Token`.

 ## Screenshot:

 UltimateBrowserProject can __capture entire webpages!__ .